johannesippen/johannesippen.com/_posts/2017-05-24-larry-clark.md

 > “I just try to keep busy.
 Robert Frank made a film once called Keep Busy.
 That’s a great title and a great thing to do in you life: just keep busy!
 Try and stay in some kind of shape, that’s what I’m doing – I’m just keeping busy, super busy.”

 When you're creating, you need to keep creating.
 Make it part of your daily routine.
 Create something everyday.
 No matter what you do, if you design, if you photograph, if you draw or paint, if you code or write.
 Keep busy, do something everyday.
 Keep a journal.
 Post to your Instagram or Youtube.
-Take on a challenge to add some peer pressure on you – staying in your creative shape will not only make you a better and more consistent creator, it's also a very rewarding thing to do.
-Find something that you care about, it will be all you got.
+Take on a challenge to add some peer pressure on you.
+Staying in your creative shape will not only make you a better and more consistent creator, it's also a very rewarding thing to do.

+Keep busy.

+--

 I hope this piece was actually helpful for you.
-If so make sure you [read the full manifesto on DAZED](http://www.dazeddigital.com/artsandculture/article/32849/1/the-larry-clark-manifesto-for-not-giving-a-fuck).
+Make sure you [read the full manifesto on DAZED](http://www.dazeddigital.com/artsandculture/article/32849/1/the-larry-clark-manifesto-for-not-giving-a-fuck).
 If you liked this summary, please tell all your friends about it.
 If not, I would be happy to discuss with you on [Twitter](http://twitter.com/johannesippen/).
 Thank you very much for reading!